Slim-Beatnik/backend_module02_knowledgeCheck/README.md

   Both Mechanics and Inventory objects can be associated with a service ticket with add and remove id_lists

+Features and heartbreak:

+1. Creating a flushed out version of the app with testing has lead to some interesting issues.
+The ServiceTicket class Model is now created without the constraint.
+MySQL vs. sqlite, has a unique response while using sqlalchemy's CheckConstraint.
+MySQL uses CHAR_LENGTH() while sqlite uses LENGTH()

+  The work around was to add a conditional helper function within the models.py file, import it into the __init__.py file, where the create_app function lives.
+  Once the app is created we can use app_context to extract the different versions of database handling using db.engine.dialect.name
+  From there it plugs in the helper function and uses the conditional to append_constraint to the table allowing the appropriate function for the CheckConstraint function.

+2. The assignment was set up in such a way that it makes me feel like I'm being shown what not to do as much as I am being shown how to do it properly.
+  With the appropriate planning, I would have created routes, created tests, and the swagger documentation simultaneously.
+  Instead the assignment build out every route before, for this knowledge check, simultaneously writing the documentation and testing, all while refactoring the weaker functions.
+  This is a valuable lesson, but further, infuriating.

+  I submit myself to more rigorous creation and planning going forward.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>